 Brief description of how the proposed partnership is in line with the Sewell Fund’s mission.

 Brief description of how the proposed partnership would benefit the field of library information science.

-The Sewell Fund Trustees will fund one Learning Partnership to begin in 2020.
-Learning Partnership grants will be announced in June 2020.
+Download Host Application for Learning Partnership The Sewell Fund Trustees will fund one Learning Partnership to begin in 2021.
+Learning Partnership grants will be announced in early June 2021.
 Funding is for no more than a 12-month period with no ongoing funding implied.

 Anticipated Outcomes from our Learning Partnerships